 Why use Google Books?
 Library catalogs (like OskiCat) don't search inside books; using a library catalog, you can search only information about the book (title, author, Library of Congress subject headings, etc.).
 Google Books will let you search inside books, which can be very useful for hard-to-find information.
 You can then use Google Books' Find in a Library link to locate the book in a UC Berkeley library, or search OskiCat to see if UC Berkeley owns the book.
 Try it now:

 Goldsmith's-Kress Library of Economic Literature.
-E-books from 1460-1850 focusing on economics, banking, finance, and manufacturing.
+Collection of e-books from 1460-1850, and 466 pre-1906 serials.
+Focuses on economics and includes collections on banking, finance, and manufacturing.

-National Bureau of Economic Research (NBER) NBER is a private, nonprofit, nonpartisan research organization dedicated to understanding of how the economy works.
-Includes historical ebooks dating from the 1990s.
+National Bureau of Economic Research (NBER).
+Private, nonprofit, nonpartisan research organization dedicated to promoting a greater understanding of how the economy works.
+Research is conducted by university professors around the country, the leading scholars in their fields.

 OECD iLibrary.
-Publications and data from the Organisation for Economic Co-operation and Development (OECD), including country studies, forecasting, reports, socioeconomic datasets, and health data.
+Full-text publications and data from the Organisation for Economic Co-operation and Development (OECD), including country studies, reports, socioeconomic datasets, and health.
+The statistics sections include data in international trade, telecommunications, foreign aid, migration, and other categories.

 Oxford Scholarship Online.
-Cross-searchable library containing the full text of books in many subjects, including politcs, economics and finance from 2008 to present.
+Cross-searchable library containing the full text of books in many subjects, including economics and finance from 2008 to present (not all listed content is accessible).

 Project Muse.
-Hundreds digitized scholarly journals and books in the humanities and social sciences.
+Hundreds of ebooks and journals articles in the social sciences and humanities.

-UC Press E-books.
-Online titles from the University of California Press.
-About 30% of the UC Press books are represented in the collection.
+UC Press E-Books Collection (eScholarship Editions).
+Online titles from the University of California Press - about 30% of the UC Press books, both in print and out-of-print are represented in this collection.
+Titles are viewable online but cannot be downloaded.